Sensitive control of broad-area semiconductor lasers by cavity shape: Introduction

-Here we show that a small change of the cavity geometry from the Fabry-Perot configuration strongly modifies the spatial structures of cavity resonances, which in turn alters their nonlinear interactions with the gain medium (GaAs quantum well).
+Here we investigate broad-area edge-emitting semiconductor laser performance as a function of the resonator geometry in the vicinity of the bifurcation at the planar cavity geometry.
+We experimentally demonstrate that a tiny modification of the Fabry-Perot cavity has a profound impact on the lasing dynamics and spatial coherence.
+As we slightly curve the two end facets to form a near-planar stable cavity with concave mirrors, the spatial structures of cavity resonances are strongly modified, which in turn alters their nonlinear interactions with the gain medium (GaAs quantum well).
 Consequently, the spatio-temporal stability of the lasing dynamics in near-planar cavities is greatly improved.
 Such a simple scheme of mitigating instabilities will facilitate the stabilization of high-power broad-area semiconductor lasers for applications in material processing~\cite{li2000advances} and laser pumping~\cite{shigihara1991high}, as well as biomedical applications~\cite{muller2013diode}.

+Moreover, the number of transverse lasing modes drastically increases compared to that in the planar Fabry-Perot cavity, resulting in a sharp drop of the spatial coherence of the emission.
+At the same time, the output beam has a far-field divergence angle notably smaller than that of stable cavities with strongly-curved facets~\cite{kim2019electrically}.
+This combination of sufficiently low spatial coherence and relatively good emission directionality makes our laser an ideal illumination source for speckle-free full-field imaging~\cite{redding2012speckle,cao2019complex}.